PlutoZhang/Zowe-docs/topics/prezosmf.md

 For more information about configuring each z/OSMF plug-in and the related security, refer to the IBM z/OSMF documentation for each plug-in.

 ### REST services requirements
-Ensure that the following REST services are configured and available when you run Project Giza:
+Ensure that the following REST services are configured and available when you run Project Zoe:

 - **Cloud provisioning services** -
     Cloud provisioning for development environments.
 Cloud provisioning services are required for the Brightside CLI cics and db2 command groups to function properly.
 Endpoints begin with `/zosmf/provisioning/`